haiwera-silk-cd/magento-devdocs/guides/v2.1/comp-mgr/module-man/compman-main-pg.md

 	<img src="{{ site.baseurl }}/common/images/compman_new-purchases1.png" width="450px">

-2. On the next page, select the components to install.
+2. On the next page, select the 组件 to install.

 	To install all of them, click **Select all** from the list.

-	To install components individually, either select the check box next to the component or click **Install** in the Action column.
+	To install 组件 individually, either select the check box next to the component or click **Install** in the Action column.

-	The following figure shows an example of selecting all components.
+	The following figure shows an example of selecting all 组件.

 	<img src="{{ site.baseurl }}/common/images/compman_new-purchases2.png" width="700px">
 3. Click **Install**.